-ArcGIS Runtime SDK apps only support global scenes in WGS 1984 or the Web Mercator Auxiliary Sphere coordinate system.
+ArcGIS Maps SDKs apps only support global scenes in WGS 1984 or the Web Mercator Auxiliary Sphere coordinate system.
 To output a global scene with a Web Mercator Auxiliary Sphere coordinate system, a basemap must be added to the global scene.
 A raster dataset with a Web Mercator Auxiliary Sphere coordinate system must be added to the basemap for the Create Mobile Scene Package tool to write out the correct coordinate system.
-For more information about creating a basemap in your project, see Author a custom basemap.
+For more information about creating a basemap, see Author a custom basemap.

-For a list of supported rasters in ArcGIS Runtime SDK see Supported raster formats.
+For a list of supported rasters in ArcGIS Maps SDKs see Supported raster formats.

 When creating tile packages, a tiling scheme defines the coordinate system of the package, the levels of detail, and the tile origin for the cache.
 All elevation tile packages in the ground surface and existing cached layers (such as a tile package or scene layer package) must use the same tiling scheme.
 The tiling scheme must use the coordinate system of the scene.

-The following table lists the supported tiling schemes when creating tile packages for use in a global scene and support for that tiling scheme in ArcGIS Runtime SDK:
+The following table lists the supported tiling schemes when creating tile packages for use in a global scene and support for that tiling scheme in ArcGIS Maps SDKs:

 ArcGIS Online/Bing Maps/Google Maps

 WGS84 Geographic Coordinate System, Version 2

 CGCS2000 Geographic Coordinate System

 Mobile scenes only allow ground as an elevation surface.
 Custom surfaces are not supported in ArcGIS Maps SDKs or Scene Viewer.
 The elevation source or sources defining the ground surface must be a supported source.
 For more information on working with elevation surfaces, see Elevation surfaces.
 For detailed steps on creating tile packages with LERC, see Create an offline scene.

 |Elevation source||Supported in mobile scene package|